-- 3. Factors to be considered in sole source and proprietary purchases include the following: - 1.
-Whether the vendor possesses exclusive and/or predominant capabilities or the items contain a patented feature providing superior utility not obtainable from similar products. - 2.
-Whether the product or service is unique and easily established as one of a kind. - Whether the program requirements can be modified so that competitive products or services may be used. - 4.
-Whether the product is available from only one source and not merchandised through wholesalers, jobbers, and retailers. - 5.
-Whether items must be interchangeable or compatible with in-place items. - Whether the cost of conversion, including but not limited to disruption, re-training, and replacement precludes bidding competitively. - 7.
-Whether the product is to be used in an instructional setting and the intent is to provide instruction on the specific product or diversity of products. - 8.
-For personal, professional and consultant services, whether the use of non-competitive negotiation is in the best interests of the institution.
-(F&A Rule 0620-3-3-.03) - 9.
+- 3. Factors to be considered in sole source and proprietary purchases include the following: - a.
+Whether the vendor possesses exclusive and/or predominant capabilities or the items contain a patented feature providing superior utility not obtainable from similar products. - b.
+Whether the product or service is unique and easily established as one of a kind. - c.
+Whether the program requirements can be modified so that competitive products or services may be used. - d.
+Whether the product is available from only one source and not merchandised through wholesalers, jobbers, and retailers. - e.
+Whether items must be interchangeable or compatible with in-place items. - f.
+Whether the cost of conversion, including but not limited to disruption, re-training, and replacement precludes bidding competitively. - g.
+Whether the product is to be used in an instructional setting and the intent is to provide instruction on the specific product or diversity of products.

+- h.
+For personal, professional and consultant services, whether the use of noncompetitive negotiation is in the best interests of the institution.
+(F&A Rule 0620-3-3-.03) - i.
 Other justifications as approved by the Chancellor, President, Director. - 4.
-Only authorized sole source may be procured utilizing non-competitive negotiation and a completed non-competitive justification form.
+Only authorized sole source may be procured utilizing non-competitive negotiation and a completed non-competitive justification form. - 5.
+Whenever specifications are not so worded or designed to provide competitive bidding, or specify a single brand, the person responsible for the recommendation shall be required to justify the necessity for the specification in writing, and the request shall be approved by the Chancellor, President, or Director.
+The TBR Justification for Non-

-- 5. Whenever specifications are not so worded or designed to provide competitive bidding, or specify a single brand, the person responsible for the recommendation shall be required to justify the necessity for the specification in writing, and the request shall be approved by the Chancellor, President, or Director.
-The TBR Justification for Non-Competitive Purchases and Contracts Form must be completed and approved by the institution's procurement office or TBR System Office (when applicable). - 3.
-Purchases for Resale in Auxiliary Enterprises - 1.
-Purchases of items for resale shall be made as follows: - Textbooks and other course related materials may be purchased without adherence to Section IV of this policy, Minimum Notice and Number of Bids.
-All textbook ordering lists and authorization forms must be maintained for audit purposes. - 2.
+Competitive Purchases and Contracts Form must be completed and approved by the institution's procurement office or TBR System Office (when applicable).

+- C. Purchases for Resale in Auxiliary Enterprises - 1.
+Purchases of items for resale shall be made as follows: - a.
+Textbooks and other course related materials may be purchased without adherence to Section IV of this policy, Minimum Notice and Number of Bids.
+All textbook ordering lists and authorization forms must be maintained for audit purposes. - b.
 Certain items for resale for which customers have expressed a preference, and/or promotional items procured under accepted retail merchandising practices, may be purchased without adherence to Section IV of this Policy, Minimum Notice and Number of Bids.
-Appropriate documentation shall be maintained which supports the action taken. - Purchases for Libraries, Excluding Materials and Supplies Identified for Consumption by the Library - Purchases of materials for additions to a library collection include cost of books, catalogs, periodicals, binding, audio-visual media, and other general publications.
-These items are capital expenditures. - Each institution shall be responsible for developing procurement policies and procedures for the library. - These purchases may be made without formal bids or quotations, and appropriate documentation shall be maintained on these purchases to support sole source procurement.
+Appropriate documentation shall be maintained which supports the action taken. - D. Purchases for Libraries, Excluding Materials and Supplies Identified for Consumption by the Library - Purchases of materials for additions to a library collection include cost of books, catalogs, periodicals, binding, audio-visual media, and other general publications.
+These items are capital expenditures. - Each institution shall be responsible for developing procurement policies and procedures for the library.